About Whale and bird watching

 - Boat-based whale watching

-- Southern right whales guaranteed August to November
+- Southern right whales sightings from August to November

 - See whales, seals, penguins as well as various seabird species

 - Possibility of seeing Great white sharks and dolphins species

 Please note: Trips can vary from above.
 Should the whales arrive early or stay late in the year, we will alter our whale watching trips in accordance with the animals.
 Every trip is preceded by a brief introductory talk about previous sightings in the area.

 What do I need? – Enjoy a comfortable trip

 Always bring warm clothing as it is cooler at sea than on land.
 Waterproof/windproof jackets are available on the boat.
 We will provide inflatable life jackets.
 Please remember to use sunscreen.
 Please use anti-seasick medication well in advance if you are prone to motion sickness.